thenumbernine/symmath-lua/README.contents.md

 - better polynomial factoring.

+- I am thinking my constantly changing sqrts to fraction powers and back is slowing things down.
+How about instead a better "isSqrt" or "getEquivPower" test that both sqrt(), cbrt(), and pow() all implement?

 - browser interface: "continue" feature, to counter-balance the "stop" cells
 - browser interface: "stop" cells should hide their input box.
 - browser interface: "undo" and "redo" buttons